Best cheap cycling glasses 2026: Look good without breaking the bank

 How to choose the best cheap cycling glasses

-There are a lot of cheap options out there in the world of cycling glasses, so how do you sort the wheat from the chaff?
-Well, every pair in this guide I'd be happy to use myself, but if you're stuck between options then I've tried my best to answer any questions you might have below.
+There are a lot of cheap options out there in the world of cycling glasses, so how do you spot the difference between a pro-level pair and glasses that belong in the dumpster?
+Well, every pair in this guide I'd be happy to use myself, but if you're stuck between options, then I've tried my best to answer any questions you might have below.

 Are cycling glasses worth it?

 Over not wearing anything at all?
 Yes.
-Over wearing normal sunglasses?
+Are they better than normal sunglasses?
 Also yes.
-Cycling glasses look a little odd, especially modern giant mono lens options, but for a relatively small price you'll find your eyes are far better protected from the sun, and almost more importantly from wind, spray, dust and random insects.
-You'll see better and therefore ride more safely.
+Cycling glasses are worth the cost, especially a budget pair.
+While they look a little odd, especially modern giant mono lens options, you'll find your eyes are far better protected from the sun, and almost more importantly from wind, spray, dust and random insects.
+You'll see better and therefore ride more safely with cycling glasses.

 As well as having to meet UV blocking regulations, cycling glasses at all price points have to stay put when you're sweaty, over rough ground sometimes, and provide an unadulterated and ideally distortion-free field of view.
 Plus, they need to weigh as little as possible.